juniorUsca/clear-sftp-files-action/README.md

 ## Outputs

-### `filenames`
+### `file-names`

-The filenames that were attempted to be downloaded.
-Separated by commas.
+The file names that were attempted to be downloaded.
+Array of strings.

 ## Example usage